Girl with a Red Hat: Provenance

-The painting, supposedly executed ca. 1669, may have been among those owned by Vermeer's patron, Pieter Claesz van Ruijven and possibly, through inheritance it may have been passed on to his wife, Maria de Knuijt who died 1681; her daughter, Magdalena van Ruijven; and Magdalena's husband, Jacob Abrahamsz Dissius.
+The painting, supposedly executed c.
+1669, may have been among those owned by Vermeer's patron, Pieter Claesz van Ruijven, and it may have been passed through inheritance to his wife, Maria de Knuijt, who died 1681; her daughter, Magdalena van Ruijven; and Magdalena's husband, Jacob Abrahamsz Dissius.
 It is thought to have been sold at an auction in Amsterdam on May 16, 1696 (probably no. 38, 39 or 40).

-It was bought at a sale at the Hôtel de Bouillon, in Paris on December 10, 1822 (no. 28.) by Baron Louis Marie Baptiste Atthalin for 200 French francs.
+It was bought at a sale at the Hôtel de Bouillon, in Paris, on December 10, 1822, (no. 28.) by Baron Louis Marie Baptiste Atthalin for 200 French francs.
 After his death it came to his nephew and adopted son, Laurent Atthalin; by inheritance to Baron Gaston Laurent-Atthelin and by inheritance to his wife, Baroness Laurent-Atthelin.
-The painting was sold by M. Knoedler & Co., New York and London, in November 1925 to Andrew W. Mellon for $290.000, who deeded it on March 30, 1932 to The A.W.
-Mellon Educational and Charitable Trust in Pittsburgh (a holding-place for Mellon's pictures while the National Gallery of Art was being established).
-The trust gave it to the NGA in 1937.
+The painting was sold by M. Knoedler & Co., New York and London, in November 1925 to Andrew W. Mellon for $290,000, who deeded it on March 30, 1932, to The A. W. Mellon Educational and Charitable Trust in Pittsburgh (a holding-place for Mellon's pictures while the National Gallery of Art was being established).
+The trust gave it to the National Gallery of Art in 1937.

 Painting materials

-The older pigment analysis by H. Kuhn was supplemented by a more recent investigation.
+The older pigment analysis by Herman Kuhn was supplemented by a more recent investigation.
 The red hat is painted in two layers: the lower layer consists of vermilion mixed with a black pigment, the upper layer is a madder lake glaze.
 Vermeer used a mixture of azurite and yellow ochre for the green areas and umber (umbra) for the browns in the wall.